The Education Pathway

 The Indiana Educator License…

-In order to teach in the public school, a teacher must hold a valid teaching license.
+In order to teach in an Indiana public school, a teacher must hold a valid teaching license.
 This document asserts that the holder has met certain legal minimum standards as specified by the state.
 It also indicates the subject(s) and grade level(s) the teacher is qualified to teach.

 Indiana Licensure Exams…

-As of September 1, 2021, all applicants for initial instructional licenses must take and pass the Praxis® Pedagogy and the Content Knowledge/Subject Assessment(s) specific to the licensure area and developmental level of the license they are seeking.
+As of September 1, 2021, all applicants for an initial instructional license must take and pass the Praxis® Pedagogy and the Content Knowledge/Subject Assessment(s) specific to the licensure area and developmental level of the license they are seeking.

 PRAXIS® SUBJECT/CONTENT KNOWLEDGE ASSESSMENTS.
 The Praxis® Subject Tests are important components of Indiana’s licensure and certification process and measure knowledge of specific subjects that K-12 educators will teach.
 Praxis® Subject Assessments include over 90 different tests for specific licensure areas, ranging from Mathematics to World Languages.